RoboticAgents/course-information/community_guidelines.md

 - Depending on the severity of the violation, the class will determine the corrective action.
 - Showing up for class late multiple times verbal warning.
 - When work is turned in late JJ will decide on the consequences.
+- Exceptions will be made for documented extenuating circumstances.